convo-lang/convo-lang/packages/convo-lang-py/README.md

 - @endpoint - Used to track the endpoint to generate completions
 - @responseEndpoint - Sets the requested endpoint to complete a message with
 - @responseFormat - Sets the format as message should be responded to with.
-- @responseAssign - Causes the response of the tagged message to be assigned to a variable
+- @assign - Causes the response of the tagged message to be assigned to a variable
 - @json - When used with a message the json tag is short and for `@responseFormat json`
 - @format - The format of a message
-- @assign - Used to assign the content or jsonValue of a message to a variable
+- @assignTo - Used to assign the content or jsonValue of a message to a variable
 - @capability - Used to enable capabilities.
 The capability tag can only be used on the first message of the conversation if used on any other message it is ignored.
 Multiple capability tags can be applied to a message and multiple capabilities can be specified by separating them with a comma.